 Banning straws may be a good way to reduce our impact on the environment, but it is important to be cautious of the long-term behavioral repercussions.

 Workplace stress is commonplace, but research shows the damaging effect it can have on our long-term decision making and goal seeking behavior.

-Three Thought Patterns Which Let Advertisers Influence You on Social Media
+Three Thought Patterns That Let Advertisers Influence You on Social Media

 How (and and to what end) might advertisers be aiming to manipulate us on social media?